 This past week I travelled to Puerto Rico to experience Puerto Rican baseball and to immerse myself in the Puerto Rican culture.
 This is my story.

 Regular Mop-Up Duty readers know that I fetishize the way the game of baseball is played internationally and that I love to travel.
-In the past I have visited many ballparks, travelled to Florida for Grapefruit League Spring Training action, made a run for the border to witness Mexican Baseball.
+In the past I have visited many ballparks, travelled to Florida for Grapefruit League Spring Training action, and made a run for the border to witness Mexican Baseball.
 Most recently, I infiltrated the amateur baseball paradise that is Cuba.

-For my latest trip, I travelled to the island of Puerto Rico - a commonwealth of the United States with a rich baseball history.
+For my latest trip, I traveled to the island of Puerto Rico – a commonwealth of the United States with a rich baseball history.
 Why did I choose Puerto Rico specifically?
 Like an endangered species, baseball is almost extinct in Puerto Rico.
 To fully grasp how far baseball has fallen in Boriquén, first we must look to the past.

 The Puerto Rican Baseball League (aka Liga de Béisbol Profesional de Puerto Rico or LBPPR) was first established in 1938 and is comprised of six teams: the San Juan Senadores, Poncé Leones, Indios de Mayaguez, Criollos de Caguas, Brujos de Guayama and Grises Orientales de Humacao.
 The following season the Cangrejeros de Santurce and Tiburones de Aguadilla joined the league to make for a total of 8 teams.